1. What is a Compound-Complex Sentence?

 Step 2: Related independent clause

 Now we need another independent clause that is related to the first independent clause.
-Sometimes this means the clause will have the same subject, or use a word that’s in the other independent clause.
-The new clause should continue the action or add information of about equal importance with the first independent clause:
+Often this means that the two independent clauses will have the same subject, or share another word in common, but not necessarily; the second clause should either continue describing the action or add information of about equal importance with the first independent clause:

 This is another complete sentence which continues the action and is at least as important as the first independent clause.
 Now we’re ready for a dependent clause.

 Step 3: Dependent clause

 Our dependent clause will spice up the two independent clauses that we’ve already written.
 It could tell us more about the situation or explain an action, but it can’t be a complete sentence on its own.
-Here’s a dependent clause about the cat and the couch:
+Here’s a dependent clause:

-Clearly, this is only part of a sentence, but it tells us that something is being warmed up by something else.
+Clearly, this is only part of a sentence.
 When we stick it in the right place and add the right conjunctions, it’ll make much more sense.